susam/invaders/README.md

 ==================

 [Andromeda Invaders][PLAY1] is a 1980s-arcade-style game that runs in a modern web browser.
 This game is inspired by Space Invaders, the 1978 arcade game developed by Tomohiro Nishikado.
-However, the game characters, gameplay, and some technical aspects of this game are very different from those of Space Invaders.
+However, the game characters, gameplay and some technical aspects of this game are very different from those of Space Invaders.

 [![A player emitting laser pulse and ten spaceships hovering][IMG]][PLAY1]